Different types of eczema research

 Atopic dermatitis mostly occurs on cheeks, elbow, knee of baby.

 Cause of Atopic dermatitis has not been found yet but actually, this kind of eczema often comes along with asthma or hay fever.
 So it is believed that a child whose family member has history of asthma or allergies is more likely to develop atopic dermatitis.

 Unfortunately, this disease cannot be cured but it would be improved while the child grows up.
 However, for 25% of the cases, the situation is even getting worse over time.
 So all you need to do is to control this irritated chronic condition by appropriate treatments.
 To be more precise, moisture is the principle of daily treatments beside some medications indicated by the doctor.
 Taking bath more often then applying some moisture cream or oil is highly recommended in case you or your baby develop atopic dermatitis.

 Parenting: Eczema Baby Natural Treatment and Productsback to menu ↑

 Contact eczema is skin inflammation in response to contact with an irritating or allergenic substance.
 So there are 2 types of Contact dermatitis: irritant contact dermatitis and allergic contact dermatitis.
 Common symptoms of contact dermatitis are itchy, red, scaled rash at the site of exposure.

 80% of contact dermatitis cases are irritant.
-Irritant contact dermatitis is caused while immune system is stimulated immediately in react to exposure to irritants such as wet diaper, scratching clothes, etc. The rash is mostly shaped and scaled at the exposure site.
+Irritant contact dermatitis is caused while the immune system is stimulated immediately in reaction to exposure to irritants such as wet diaper, scratching clothes, etc. The rash is mostly shaped and scaled at the exposure site.

 With irritant contact dermatitis, rash would be scaled at the exposure site.